Bachelor of Arts in Sociology online

 Courses

-Check out the online BA in Sociology curriculum
+Check out the accelerated sociology degree online curriculum

-For the BA in Sociology online, you must complete 18 credit hours of sociology core courses and 18 credit hours of sociology electives.
+For the BA in Sociology (SOC) online, you must complete 36 credits of major courses (18 credit hours of core courses and 18 credit hours of electives).
 Additional University Core Curriculum and elective credits will be required to complete the 120-credit BA degree.
-You may transfer up to 90 approved credit hours to decrease cost and time to completion

 Duration: 7 Weeks weeks